braze-inc/braze-docs/_docs/_hidden/other/dp-technical-assistance.md

 ## The Right to Object

 Individuals may have the right to object to:

 - processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority (including profiling);
 - direct marketing (including profiling); and
 - processing for purposes of scientific/historical research and statistics.

 ### Braze Recommendation

 Braze provides the ability to mark a User Profile as being unsubscribed from SMS, emails or push notifications via both our [REST APIs](https://www.braze.com/docs/api/home/) and via the [iOS](https://www.braze.com/docs/developer_guide/platform_integration_guides/ios/analytics/setting_custom_attributes/), [Android](https://www.braze.com/docs/developer_guide/platform_integration_guides/android/analytics/setting_custom_attributes/), and [Web](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/analytics/setting_custom_attributes/) SDKs.
-If you receive objections from Data Subjects to receiving such messages, you can use Braze's APIs to unsubscribe those end users.
+If you receive objections from Data Subjects to receiving such messages, you can use Braze’s APIs to unsubscribe those end users.

-If that is not sufficient, to avoid processing of end user Personal Data by Braze, the end user profile should be deleted in the same manner as specified under the 'Right to Erasure'.
+If that is not sufficient, to avoid processing of end user Personal Data by Braze, the end user profile should be deleted in the same manner as specified under the ‘Right to Erasure’.

 ## Rights Related to Automated Decision Making and Profiling